Skip Navigation

 • contacting the vocational rehabilitation agency in your state concerning testing and services.

 By getting evaluated before you arrive, you will be able to begin working on any recommended strategies as soon as possible, rather than attempting to make adjustments once you are in the middle of classes.
-This will also help the Office of Disability Services plan for what accommodations you might need during the summer.
+This will also help the Office of Disability Services plan for what accommodations you might need during your time here.
+We look forward to supporting you.

 Continuity of Medical and Psychological Supports